LunaticInAHat/liboodle/README.md

 ## LZ Layer ##

-The LZ layer is, in some ways, a quite classic implementation of LZ77.
+The LZ layer is, in some ways, a quite classic implementation of LZSS.
 The decompressor reads symbols from the symbol-coding layer, and constructs the symbols that it reads into either:
  - A "repeat" code, which specifies a length & offset of already-decompressed data to replay into the output stream, or
  - A "literal" code, which provides a raw byte value to be emitted into the output stream